 Christopher C. Horner

-He has written on numerous topics in publications ranging from law reviews to legal and industrial trade journals to print and online opinion pages, and is the author of two best-selling books: Red Hot Lies: How Global Warming Alarmists Use Threats, Fraud and Deception to Keep You Misinformed (Regnery, 2008) and The Politically Incorrect Guide to Global Warming and Environmentalism (Regnery, 2007), which spent half of 2007 on the New York Times bestseller list.
+Horner is the author of four books including two best-sellers: "Red Hot Lies: How Global Warming Alarmists Use Threats, Fraud and Deception to Keep You Misinformed" (2008); and "The Politically Incorrect Guide to Global Warming and Environmentalism" (2007), which spent six months on The New York Times best sellers list.

-He received his Juris Doctorate from Washington University in St. Louis where he received the Judge Samuel Breckenridge Award for Advocacy.
+Horner serves on The Federalist Society's International and National Security Law Practice Group's Executive Committee.
+He is also a senior legal fellow at the Energy and Environment Legal Institute.
+He received his Juris Doctorate from Washington University in St. Louis, where he received the Judge Samuel Breckenridge Award for Advocacy.